nicholasgasior/go-cli/README.md

     cmdStart.AddArg("difficulty", "DIFFICULTY", "Level of difficulty (1-5), default 3", TypeInt)
 ```

-Third argument to `NewCLIFlag` is used to define what is the type of flag, is
+Fifth argument to `NewCLIFlag` is used to define what is the type of flag, is
 it required etc. It's an integer value and the following `const`s are
 available: